Can Dogs Eat Pumpkin?

 Pumpkin is a rich source of vitamins, including vitamin A, vitamin E, vitamin C, and B vitamins B1 and B6.

-Vitamin A supports eye health, immune system health, growth, development, and cellular health, while vitamin C is essential for immune system health.
+Vitamin A supports eye health, growth, development, and cellular health, while vitamin C is essential for immunity.

 Pumpkin is also rich in magnesium antioxidants that combat free radicals, including lutein and zeaxanthin, two antioxidants that help address free radical damage in the eye area, especially as it relates to aging.